 MODE 2, Transitions

-Opening 03 Ottobre 2016 18:00, Via Argelati n° 24, 20143 Milano (MI)
+Opening 03 October 2016 h 6 p.m., Via Argelati n° 24, 20143 Milano (MI)

 For his first exhibition in Milan, the artist leant towards deconstructing image into its separate principles: harmony, dynamism, musicality, and rhythm.The interplay of light and shadows brings out the volumes, and the symphony of bodies materializes in an instant that defines the transition from figurative to abstract.And so the image becomes a reference to movement in a sort of synchronized dynamism, much like a song segueing into an instrumental piece.

 Corporeal movement and the notion of rhythm are key to understanding Mode 2’s work, as a result of his innate ability to observe and capture on canvas the energy that dance and music exude, the social interaction and physical expressiveness of people at parties or in clubs.

 Born in Mauritius in 1967, at the age of 9 Mode 2 moves to London with his family where he completes his studies.
 During the 1980s, he approaches Hip Hop culture, and writing in particular.
 In ‘84 he forms The Chrome Angelz and then Crime Time Kings, two crews whose members are some of the era’s best European writers located in London, Paris, and Amsterdam.
 These two prestigious crews are the first to define what then becomes known as “European” style, boasting Mode 2’s characters and Bando’s lettering.

 In 1987, one of Mode 2’s works was chosen for the cover of Spraycan Art, the first book to document the spread of writing, which was no longer confined to the urban context of New York but had gone global in every sense.
 This book, authored by Henry Chalfant and James Prigoff, is not only a milestone for generations of future writers, but it also exported Mode 2’s name and style to every corner of the planet.
 Mode 2 spent most of the 90s traveling and painting.
 He’s one of the most authoritative voices on Hip Hop culture.
 He participates in Hip Hop events not only as an artist, but also as art director and panel member.
 He writes articles, designs album covers, creates sets for live music events.
 At the same time, he begins to move his works onto canvas.

 He begins to use paintbrushes more and more often, though never completely abandons spray-paint.
 His artistic technique becomes ever more refined, and his translucent brush strokes define figures and depict the movement of his subjects: sensual female figures, clubbers and couples dancing.

 Some of his recent solo shows include: Préludes, Galerie Openspace, Paris, 2016-17; Transitions, Galleria Patricia Armocida, Milano, 2016; Backjumps 20+1 – urbane Kommunikation und Ästhetik, Kunstraum Kreuzberg, Berlino, 2015; Recollection, The Outsiders, Lazarides, Newcastle upon Tyne, 2014; Heteroclite, Sergeant Pepper, Parigi, 2014; Lasco Project #3, Palais de Tokyo, Parigi; Solo Show By Mode 2, LeFix Gallery, Copenhagen, 2013; New Drawings and Other Works, Le-Fix Gallery, Copenhagen, 2013; Offerings, LC Gallery, Berlino, 2011; Who sold the soul, Galerie Issue, Parigi, 2010; A Life without music?, Espace Insight, Strasbourg, France, 2010; Mode 2, Vicious Gallery, Amburgo, 2010; Never Too Late, The Outsiders, Londra, 2009 Reality Fantasy And The Web, The Outsiders, London, 2009.

 Group shows: Still Here A Decade Of Lazarides, Lazarides Rathbone, London, 2016; The Bridges of Graffiti, Arterminal c/o Terminal San Basilio, Venezia, 2015; Pulp-Group Exhibition, The Outsiders Newcastle, London, 2014; Escape The Golden Cage, Palais Kinsky, Vienna, 2013; Crunch, The Outsiders Newcastle, London, 2013; Klimt Illustrated, Lazarides Rathbone, Londra, 2012; 4 Pillars: The Essence Of Hip Hop, Underdog Gallery, Londra, 2012; European Bail Out Show, Post No Bills Gallery, Venice, CA, USA, 2011; Art in the Streets, MOCA Museum, Los Angeles, USA, 2011; Kindergarten, Galleria Pubblica di Modena, Modena, 2011; Grow Up, Lazarides Gallery, Londra, 2009.